 Habit: Waltheria bahamensis grows as a herbaceous perennial to 75 cm in height that becomes woody with age at the base.
 The leaves are arranged alternately, oblong, to 4 cm in length with a dentate/serrate margin.
 The leaves are a dark bronze color and have ad- and abaxial stellate pubescence.

-Habitat: Waltheria bahamensis grows in Pine woodlands as well as a variety of human disturbed habitats such as abandoned fields, roadsides, and old houses.
-It occasionally occurs along the edges of Dry Broadleaf Evergreen - Formation – Shrublands (Scrublands) and in beach strands
+Habitat: Waltheria bahamensis grows in Pine woodlands as well as a variety of Human Altered environments such as abandoned fields, roadsides, and old houses.
+It occasionally occurs along the edges of Dry Broadleaf Evergreen – Formation – Shrublands (Scrublands) and in beach strands.

-Distribution in Bahamas/Globally: Waltheria bahamensis is endemic to the Bahamian Archipelago.
+Distribution: Waltheria bahamensis is endemic to the Lucayan Archipelago.
 It is known to occur on Abaco, Andros, Berry’s, Cat, Eleuthera, Grand Bahama, and New Providence islands.